-Most supplements like ashwagandha are not regulated by the U.S. Food and Drug Administration, unless the company is selling an organic version or meets other certain criteria.
-While a company that sells vaccines and prescription medication must demonstrate that the production facility is clean, that the medicine they are selling meets a specific potency, and that it contains only an agreed-upon set of ingredients, supplement manufacturers face no such rules.
+Most supplements like ashwagandha are not regulated by the U.S. Food and Drug Administration.
+While a company that sells vaccines and prescription medication must demonstrate that the production facility is clean, meets a specific potency, and contains only an agreed-upon set of ingredients, supplement manufacturers face no such rules.

 That means, unfortunately, some supplements simply don't come with the ingredients that they claim to.
 And others come with ingredients that consumers don't even know are included.

-It's vital to work with a company that has a reputation for quality, transparency, and thoughtful sourcing practices.
+It's crucial to buy from a company with a reputation for quality, transparency, and thoughtful sourcing practices.
 When buying ashwagandha, even from large e-commerce retailers like Amazon and Walmart, you need to make sure the product is safe and includes what the manufacturer claims.

-Physician's Choice Ashwagandha offers 1950mg of organic ashwagandha root powder per serving and has been third-party tested for quality.
-That means we know just how much is in each dose, and we know how potent each dose really is.
+Physician's Choice Ashwagandha offers 1950mg of organic ashwagandha root powder per serving.
+It’s been third-party tested for purity and potency, so we know just how much is in each dose, and we know how potent each dose is.
 In addition to its high-potency dose, this supplement is formulated with black pepper extract to enhance bioavailability and nutrient absorption.

-Taking it a step further, Physician’s Choice KSM-66 supplement contains the most clinically-studied ashwagandha extract on the market.
+Another option, Physician’s Choice KSM-66 contains the most clinically-studied ashwagandha extract on the market.
 Also combined with black pepper extract for optimal absorption, KSM-66 delivers powerful benefits for stress and mood support, cognitive function, and muscle health.

 All of our products offer a completely transparent ingredient list, so you know exactly what’s in each capsule.
-Our ashwagandha supplements are packaged in a 100 percent veggie capsule with organic, non-GMO, sustainably-sourced ashwagandha using no fillers, preservatives, or artificial ingredients.
+Our ashwagandha supplements are packaged in a 100% veggie capsule with organic, non-GMO, sustainably-sourced ashwagandha using no fillers, preservatives, or artificial ingredients.

-Finally, our products are manufactured in a cGMP, UL, and Organic-certified facility.
-Physician's Choice ashwagandha is not only made to meet the FDA's good manufacturing practice guidelines and standards (GMP certified), but we also use NSF-certified facilities.
-The NSF certification goes above and beyond what most manufacturers do and requires strict manufacturing and product examinations, comprehensive material inspections, and reports along with spontaneous lab and factory inspections.
+Finally, we manufacture our products in a cGMP, UL, and Organic-certified facility.
+Physician's Choice ashwagandha is not only made to meet the FDA's good manufacturing practice guidelines and standards (GMP certified), but we also use rigorously monitored NSF-certified facilities.

-Medlinesuggests that ashwagandha is not safe during pregnancy, as it has been associated with miscarriage.
+Medline suggests that ashwagandha is not safe during pregnancy, as it is associated with miscarriage.
 Women who are pregnant or who are trying to get pregnant should avoid this herb.

-Ashwagandha is an adaptogen, meaning it works on a variety of different systems at the same time to bring about stress-reducing properties in the body.
+Ashwagandha is an adaptogen, meaning it works on various systems to bring about stress-reducing properties in the body.
 Few studies have been performed on how the herb works at a cellular level, so it’s unclear exactly how the herb does the work that it does.